This is my daughter's OMAMAGOTO KITCHIN (playing house kitchen.)

 Washlet is ATARIMAE (natural) in Japan.

-Because a talk seems to become long
+Because a talk seems to become long,

 I make this continuance next OTANOSHIMI (fun)